apache/predictionio/servers/api/README.md

 # In play framework console
 run

-# Everytime when pio modules are updated (and published), need to run following command to update the dependency in Play console.
+# Everytime when pio modules are updated (and published).
+# Need to update the dependency in Play console.
 update
 ```